Wednesday, September 17, 2025

 The story...

-"When somebody engages you in an emotional interaction that's fueling painful reactions - drop the rope - quit playing the game of tug of war."
+"When somebody engages you in an emotional interaction that's fueling painful reactions - drop the rope - quit playing tug of war."
 I remember hearing this advice and contemplating the potential value.
 Refuse to play in arguments and emotional bondage exchanges - drop the rope and diffuse the virtual tug of war.
 I applied this wisdom for a few weeks and I was surprised how often I'd been falling into the trap of debating opinions and arguing against another person's perspective, life view, or opinion.
 Alternatively, I could demonstrate respect for the other person by listening to and seeking to understand them - I didn't have to agree or disagree with them.
-I could show love and respect for me while allowing them to be who they were too - a better way to begin a relationship that might help both parties actually grow.
+I could show love and respect for me while allowing them to be who they were - relationship might actually grow.

 Three Mile island - Reactor meltdown

 Even if you believe you won the argument, the old adage remains: "Convince me against my will and I will be of the same opinion still."
-People within the only church in town will frequently be at different stages of their life - I hope that they'd meet patience and grace along the way.
+People within the only church in town will frequently be at different stages of their life and faith - I hope that they'll be gifted with hope, peace, and grace along the way.

 Just for today...